romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the primary rate limit for authenticated personal users making REST API requests to GitHub API?
+Q: What is the primary rate limit for authenticated personal users making REST API requests to GitHub API?
 <details><summary>Show the answer</summary><p>

 - **5,000 requests per hour**